Safe School Ambassadors® Program (SSA)

 Program Implementation Support

-To help ensure successful implementation and sustained change, Community Matters provides:
+To help ensure effective implementation and ongoing program success, Community Matters provides:

 - A wealth of on-line resources, including data collection and management tools, quarterly newsletters of best practices and timely reminders, webinars and videos, and an electronic help desk.